 From Derelict Coal-Fired Power Station to the swankiest address in London

-Defying all regeneration plans, the Grade II listed building remained empty until 2014, after which the 42-acre former industrial, and monumental development was transformed into exceptionally beautiful residential units, business centres, corporate office spaces, community clubs, restaurants, bars, entertainment spaces and the finest global retail options – along with event spaces and over 19 acres of public space including a six-acre park.
+Defying all regeneration plans, the Grade II listed building remained empty until 2014, after which the 42-acre former industrial and monumental development was transformed into a thriving community.
+It boasts exceptionally beautiful residential units, business centres, corporate office spaces, community clubs, restaurants, cafes, bars, entertainment spaces and the finest global retail options – along with a 1,400-capacity event space and over 19 acres of public space including a six-acre park.
+Now, the legendary landmark is a place to work, live, enjoy, shop, eat and drink.
+Battersea Power Station offers an exceptional lifestyle like none other in London.

-The tech-giant Apple has already committed to move its UK Headquarter into Battersea Power Station, occupying 500,000 sq. ft. of office space in the central boiler house.
-And now after years of development and investment around £9 billion, the main Power Station building is opened to its first residents.
-Switch House West is the first major section of the main Power Station to complete, while the rest of the building is expected to complete in the following year of 2021.
+Now after years of development and investment of around £9 billion, the main Power Station building is opened to its first residents.
+Switch House (West) is the first major section of the main Power Station to be completed, and the homeowners are handed over the keys to their new homes in the Grade II listed building.

-Battersea Power Station is in ongoing process of regeneration – as with more and more numbers of elite people moving in the already completed phase and the shops and businesses opening in this rejuvenated area will become London’s great riverside destinations.
+Battersea Power Station is in an ongoing process of regeneration – and with more and more numbers of elite people moving in the already completed phase and the shops and businesses opening in this rejuvenated area, it is all set to become London’s great riverside destination.